ShashaAde/Domain-Network-Project/README.md

   ![Screenshot 2024-11-24 184621](https://github.com/user-attachments/assets/d3eded6b-0649-4f70-b52f-f9d1fae514a7)

-  Created a new policy for my domain controller from the Group Policy Managment in the Tools tab.
+  Created a new policy for my domain controller from the Group Policy Management in the Tools tab.
   - This policy is will be applied to those in Portfolio.INC.

   ![Screenshot 2024-11-24 183726](https://github.com/user-attachments/assets/5f339739-7042-4dfd-97ac-abf621d0a2c2)